Content & Evaluation

 - Disaster Management – Action in advance to mitigate loss and effectively respond

-- International Health Leadership – How healthcare professionals can work in partnership with communities to design and lead effective, sustainable healthcare systems.
+- International Health Leadership – Design and leadership of effective, sustainable healthcare systems

 - Healthcare Education – The effective empowerment and transfer healthcare skills to other personnel

-Learners in the Course will achieve the above learning objectives through the following educational components:
+Learners will achieve the course competency objectives through the following educational components: